 What to look for: Writing and culminating assignments that match up with the grade band distribution.
-If assignments ask for blended writing (i.e., exposition and argument), give credit for both, and tally how frequently blended writing assignments are assigned.
-Materials should provide opportunities for students to address different genres of writing.
+Materials should provide opportunities for students to address different genres of writing, This may include blended writing assignments.

 Where to look: Examine the table of contents.
 When the title does not clearly indicate the type of writing, look at the assignment itself.